Why Does My Doberman Lean on My Legs?

 More Than Just Physical Weight

-While the lean is a physical act, for “Dobie people,” it’s an emotional anchor.
+While the lean is a physical act, for us “Dobie people,” it’s an emotional anchor.
 Whether it’s a humid Ontario July or a bone-chilling February morning, that weight against your calf is a constant reminder of their presence.

 How to Lean Back (Metaphorically)